-If you have Parkinson’s disease, it’s time to lace up your tennis shoes and hit the gym.
-Research shows that individuals with Parkinson’s disease who exercise twice a week have fewer symptoms of the neurodegenerative condition.
-Plus, exercise benefits your overall health, which can help reduce the severity of symptoms and the disability related to advancing Parkinson’s disease.
+If you have Parkinson’s disease, it’s time to lace up your tennis shoes and start working out!
+Research shows that individuals with Parkinson’s disease who exercise twice a week have fewer symptoms.
+Plus, exercise benefits your overall health.
+This can help reduce the severity of symptoms and the disability related to advanced Parkinson’s disease.

 The benefit isn’t just for people who already have Parkinson’s disease.
-People who get regular exercise are less likely to develop Parkinson’s disease, and if you do develop the condition, you will likely have a slower progression than individuals who do not have an exercise regimen.
-This may be an especially important way to prevent a Parkinson’s disease diagnosis if you have a hereditary connection to the condition.
+People who get regular exercise are less likely to be diagnosed with the disease.
+And if you do develop the condition, you’ll likely progress more slowly than people who don’t have an exercise routine.
+Exercise may also help prevent a Parkinson’s disease diagnosis if you have a hereditary connection to the condition.

-The simple answer: Any exercise that gets you moving and keeps you interested is the best exercise.
+The simple answer is any exercise that gets you moving and keeps you interested.
 If you’re willing to stick with a routine, almost any type of exercise can be beneficial.
-If you’re open to exercising options or looking to mix up your routine, a few exercises have been shown to be especially effective for patients with Parkinson’s disease.
+And if you’re looking to mix it up, try some of the following exercises.
+They’ve been shown to be especially effective for people with Parkinson’s disease.

 - non-contact boxing

 Before you begin any exercise program, talk with your neurologist or general practitioner.
 If you haven’t been physically active before your diagnosis, you may need additional help planning an exercise program.
 Your doctor will consider your personal health history, your current symptoms and treatment plan, and any additional factors that may affect your ability to exercise.

 Your doctor may also ask you to make an appointment with a physical therapist or certified personal trainer who has experience with patients who have Parkinson’s disease.
 You may need to modify exercises so you can perform them, especially if Parkinson’s disease is limiting your movement.